johnkennedy9147/maze-solver/README.md

 # maze-solver
-Pythin program that creates a maze and solves it.
+Python program that creates a maze and solves it.